Spirit of London (ship): Legal Dispute

 On 13 February 2004, the ship, then known as The New Flamenco, was chartered by her then-owners, Cruise Elysia Inc to Fulton Shipping of Panama for a year.
 The ship was then purchased by Globalia Business Travel who assumed the rights and liabilities of the previous owners under the charterparty by novation.
 Globalia and Fulton extended the charter for two years in August 2005, to be returned on 28 October 2007.
 The charterparty was subsequently extended for another two years on 8 June 2007.
 Fulton subsequently disputed the last extension, and returned the ship on 28 October 2007.
 Globalia accepted this as an anticipatory repudiatory breach, and commenced arbitration against Fulton for breach of contract, seeking the net loss of profits they would have earned during the last 2-year extension.
-Globalia contended that the Fulton had not actually suffered any loss because it managed to sell the ship at a substantial profit subsequently.
+Globalia contended that Fulton had not actually suffered any loss because it managed to sell the ship at a substantial profit subsequently.

 The case was appealed to the Court of Appeal, and subsequently to the Supreme Court.
 Lord Clark, delivering the unanimous judgment of the court, held that Fulton was liable for the net loss of profits Globalia suffered during the 2-year extension, and that the subsequent sale of the ship was res inter alios acta, and was not an act of mitigation.

 Sinking and scrapping

 The ship capsized and sank off Laem Chabang, Sri Racha, Thailand in shallow water on 27 February 2016 after having been abandoned without crew or maintenance for about a year.
 An attempt to upright the ship was made but failed.
 It was decided the ship would be scrapped on site.
 Photos later taken show the ship undergoing demolition starting sometime in late 2017.
-By the end of 2019, much of the wreck that was still above the waterline has now been removed.
+By the end of 2019, much of the wreck that was still above the waterline had been removed.